Andrew Peacock: Ministerial career

 In November 1969 Peacock was appointed to the Second Gorton Ministry as Minister for the Army, and in this role played a minor part in the drama which brought down then prime minister John Gorton in 1971.
 In 1972, William McMahon made him Minister for Territories, in charge of Australia's colonial possession, Papua New Guinea, where he was responsible for bringing in self-government.

 When the Liberals went into opposition in December 1972, Peacock became a senior member of the Liberal frontbench.
 As a party moderate, he was a supporter of the new leader, Billy Snedden.
 When Snedden lost the 1974 election, Peacock began to be seen as a leadership candidate, but it was Malcolm Fraser who took the initiative and deposed Snedden in 1975.
 Fraser made Peacock foreign affairs spokesperson, and when Fraser became caretaker prime minister, Peacock became minister for foreign affairs, a position he retained when Fraser led the Liberals to victory in the subsequent December 1975 election.
-Peacock had a "discreet relationship" with the United States and had, months before the 1975 election, advised the officials that "the US has no needs to take sides" because the ANZUS treaty had bipartisan support.
+Peacock said before the 1975 election that "the US has no needs to take sides" because the ANZUS treaty had bipartisan support.

 He served as foreign minister until 1980.
 He had a number of acrimonious disputes with Fraser, particularly over the recognition of the Khmer Rouge regime in Cambodia.
 After the 1980 election he asked for a change of portfolio, and Fraser made him Minister for Industrial Relations in a swap with Tony Street.
 He also challenged for the deputy leadership against incumbent Phillip Lynch, but was defeated 47 votes to 35.
 In April 1981 he resigned suddenly, accusing Fraser of constant interference in his portfolio.
 Fraser called a party meeting, at which Peacock tried to depose him as party leader and therefore prime minister.
 Fraser managed to fend off this challenge.
 John Howard succeeded Lynch as deputy leader in the same meeting.
-Peacock returned to cabinet in October 1982, replacing the retiring Lynch as Minister for Industry and Commerce and holding that position until the defeat of the Fraser Government.
+Peacock returned to cabinet in October 1982, replacing the retiring Lynch as Minister for Industry and Commerce and holding that position until the defeat of the Fraser government.